AlfaOmega08/uber_login/README.md

     config.token_expiration = 1.month

 You can set `allow_multiple_login` to false to prevent multiple persistent login.
-That is... a login from a machine will clear all other !!PERSISTENT!! logins on any other machine.
+That is... a login from a machine will clear all other logins on any other machine.

+`strong_sessions` will make non persistent sessions to be saved in the database too.
+On each request the session token is checked against the database just like the cookies one.
+It won't refresh it, however.
+This allows you to do nice things, like logging out users, just by removing the token from the database.
+Or having a full list of open sessions of any kind on any device.
+Even though this is strongly suggested to be +true+, it might impact performance, issuing a query on almost each page load.
+Be sure to index :uid and :sequence together on the +login_tokens+ table.

 ## Contributing